Rolodophone/nea/report/report.md

 TODO fix numbering

 Since writing the rest of my analysis, my idea for the game has changed somewhat.
-For example, I have decided to focus on the Android version because I think it's better to focus on just one platform.
-I've designed the controls and gameplay with Android in mind and they are so closely tied that I would have to redesign the whole game for it to be a nice experience on a PC.
-I will still be making a Windows version and Linux version, but the controls won't be very ergonomic.
 This list of objectives is the most complete and up-to-date definition of what my game should be like.

 ### A-level Standard Objectives

+TODO add sketches to better explain things

 1. Main menu
 	1. The "play" button should start the game